vittorioromeo/SSVOpenHexagon/DocsMarkdown/README.markdown

 Version 1.2

-* Added: completely new level scripting system
+* Added: completely new JSON event scripting system
 * Added: LUA scripting for patterns
 * Added: new announcer sounds by BubblegumBalloon! (thank you)
 * Added: save profiles for scores
+* Added: new event scripting ocmmands ("play_sound", LUA-related)

 Version 1.11